moshthesubnet/my-lab-docs/docs/index.md

 *Real-world problems I've solved:*

 * **🚑 Critical Infrastructure Rescue:** Saved ~$15k in operational delays by diagnosing and fixing a critical IPsec VPN tunnel failure that had downed a production licensing server.
 * **🛡️ Enterprise Network Segmentation:** Improved network performance by **30%** and eliminated VLAN 1 security vulnerabilities by migrating from a flat network to a secure, 7-VLAN architecture with dedicated management VLAN.
-[Read the full project →](projects/VLAN_segmentation.md)
 * **🚀 Rapid Site Deployment:** Built the IT infrastructure for a newly acquired office (25 workstations + conferencing) from zero to full operation in just **48 hours**.

 ---